JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2023-11.md

 ## Sakura UI and UX Enhancements
 {product="tc"}

-* We have reworked the **Agent Parameters** tab.
+* We have reworked the agent **Parameters** tab.
 You can navigate to this tab when viewing any TeamCity agent to instantly check this agent's configuration and environment paramters and system properties.

   <img src="dk-sakura-agentParameters.png" width="706" alt="New Agent Parameters tab"/>